 Well-defined targets are specific, measurable and time-related.
-Targets are set separately for the entire business technology organisation and for each team or unit, as well as for everyone.
+Targets are set separately for the entire business technology organisation and each team or unit, as well as for every individual.

-Targets for the business technology organisation are set in line with the overall vision of the company and the aim is to support the realisation of the company’s goals.
-The business technology management team is responsible for achieving and measuring short and long-term targets and reporting results and deviations to the business technology steering group.
+Targets for the business technology organisation are set in line with the overall vision of the company and should support the realisation of the company’s goals.
+The business technology management team is responsible for achieving and measuring short and long-term targets and reporting results and any deviations to the business technology steering group.

-Scorecard is a best practice exercise to define incentive targets.
-Incentive policies and scorecard structure are usually defined on a company level.
+The best practice method for defining incentive targets is the balanced scorecard approach.
+Incentive policies and the scorecard structure are usually defined at a company level.
 In most cases, incentives are tied to company-level, sub-organisation-level and individual-level targets.

-Even if the actual targets are organisation and situation specific, the table below provides a good set of useful measurements for the whole business technology organisation and to each role identity.
-The role identities are explained in more details in Chapter 3.3 Competence, Roles and Organisation.
+The table below provides a good set of useful measurements for the whole business technology organisation and each role, even if the actual targets are organisation and situation-specific.
+The roles are explained in more detail in Chapter 3.3 Competence, Roles and Organisation.

 − End-user satisfaction; based on instant service rating

-− Total cost and related cost saving targets
+− Total cost and related cost-saving targets business

-− Project delivery accuracy (schedule and budget); green index1
+− Project delivery accuracy (schedule and budget); success index1

-− Backlog delivery success rate (value and time); green index1
+− Backlog delivery success rate (value and time); success index1

-− Service delivery accuracy (SLA); based on green index1
+− Service delivery accuracy (SLA); based on success index1

-− Service cost and contract accuracy; based on green index1
+− Service cost and contract accuracy; based on success index1

-1 Green index is calculated for the roadmap or development portfolio or service portfolio or backlog or service catalogue with the following formula: [number of items on green (in target)] / [the total number of items].
+1 Success index is calculated for the roadmap, development portfolio, service portfolio, backlog or service catalogue with the following formula: [number of items on green (in target)] / [the total number of items].

-Organisations with mature target setting and measurement practices can increase the ambition level and measure the business value, such as with the following items:
+Organisations with mature target setting and measurement practices can increase their ambition and measure the business value along these lines: